antonmc/antonmc.github.io/_posts/blog/2016-04-08-a-passion-for-grinding-teeth.md

 When she told me that, I knew that she cared immensely about the job she was doing, and that I could relax.

-She scraped off some minute edges, and polished the results.
+She scraped off some small remaining edges, and polished the results.
 Sure enough, the bumps are gone, and my teeth feel wonderfully smooth.

-It's funny that we might not immediatley see work likt that as a passion - in grinding down artificial bumps on teeth ... but it was very clear that she had passion in her work - constantly learning, caring, practicing, considering.
+It's funny that we might not immediatley view work like that as a passion - in grinding down artificial bumps on teeth ... but it was very clear that she had passion in her work - constantly learning, caring, practicing, considering.